tmeasday/meteor-presence/README.md

 ## Usage

-By default, the package will, every second, track a _browser window_'s activity.
-If it hasn't seen activity from a window in 10 seconds, it will assume that window is offline.

 The user's online state can be tracked via the `Meteor.presences` collection, referenced by `userId`

 NOTE: The package doesn't publish the presences by default, you'll need to do something like: